-Agents are protected in Sweden by the Swedish Commercial Agency Act, which came into force in 1992, implementing the EC Commercial Agency Directive.
-Unless an agency agreement is entered into for a fixed term, the notice period is one month during the first contract year and thereafter an additional month is added for each contract year up to a maximum of a six months' notice period.
+Agents are protected in Sweden by the mandatory Swedish Commercial Agents Act (Sw. lag om handelsagentur), which came into force in 1992, implementing the EC Commercial Agents Directive.
+Unless an agency agreement is entered into for a fixed term, the notice period is one month during the first contract year and thereafter the notice period is prolonged with one additional month for each contract year up to a maximum of six months' notice.

-When an agency agreement has either expired or been terminated, the agent may under certain circumstances be entitled to commission in respect of contracts concluded after the termination of the agreement.
-In addition, the agent may be entitled to a one year indemnification of an amount up to the equivalent of the average of the agent's remuneration during the preceding five years.
+When an agency agreement has either expired or been terminated, the agent may, under certain circumstances, be entitled to commission in respect of contracts concluded after the termination of the agreement.
+In addition, the agent may be entitled to severance compensation of an amount not exceeding remuneration for one year, based on the equivalent of the average of the agent's remuneration during the preceding five years.